-Overtime shall be paid at a rate of time and one half for all hours exceeding forty hours in a workweek.
+Overtime shall be paid at a rate of time and one half for all hours worked outside of their normal work hours and/or workdays. .
 The work week begins on Sunday and ends on the following Saturday.

-Where appropriate, all Elected Officials/Appointed Officials are encouraged to offer comp-time in lieu of overtime pay for hours worked in excess of 37.5 hours in a workweek.
+Where appropriate, all Elected Officials/Appointed Officials are encouraged to offer comp-time in lieu of overtime pay for hours worked more than 37.5 hours in a workweek.
 Compensatory time will be granted to Non-Exempt employees at the rate of 1.5 hours for each hour of overtime worked.
 Compensatory time may accumulate to a maximum of 40 hours, after which additional overtime worked will be paid.
 Upon termination of employment, an employee will be paid for accrued unused compensatory time.

 Exempt Employees, Administrative, and executive employees who have duties and responsibilities which are primarily managerial, or employees for whom specialized training or certification is required, may be determined exempt from the overtime requirements by the Fair Labor Standards Act (FLSA).
-When exempt employees work in excess of forty hours per week, they are not eligible for overtime pay.
+When exempt employees work more than forty hours per week, they are not eligible for overtime pay.